marein/php-gaming-website/README.md

   [application layer](https://martinfowler.com/eaaCatalog/serviceLayer.html), routing requests to handlers and handling cross-cutting concerns like validation and retries.
 Business logic is organized using [Domain Models](https://martinfowler.com/eaaCatalog/domainModel.html), stored as JSON documents because of their complexity.
-To keep the model focused on business logic and benefit from its scalability aspects [CQRS](https://en.wikipedia.org/wiki/Command_Query_Responsibility_Segregation) is applied to separate reads and writes.
+To keep the model focused on business logic and benefit from its scalability aspects, [CQRS](https://en.wikipedia.org/wiki/Command_Query_Responsibility_Segregation) is applied to separate reads and writes.
 Read models are maintained through projections that [asynchronously process a stream of domain events](https://en.wikipedia.org/wiki/Eventual_consistency).